Shehu Sani Reacts To What John Onaiyekan Said Regarding The 2023 Presidential Election Tribunal | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Shehu Sani Reacts To What John Onaiyekan Said Regarding The 2023 Presidential Election Tribunal

-The former senator for Kaduna Central, Shehu Sani, responded to Archbishop John Onaiyekan’s earlier statement on Twitter.
-Sani expressed his views in a tweet, addressing the unfolding situation regarding the 2023 presidential election.
+Shehu Sani, a former senator for Kaduna Central, commented on Archbishop John Onaiyekan’s earlier tweet on Twitter.
+Regarding the developing crisis surrounding the 2023 presidential race, Sani tweeted his opinions.

-In his tweet, Sani emphasized the importance of waiting for the official announcement from the presidential election tribunal, despite the Independent National Electoral Commission (INEC) having declared Tinubu the winner of the election.
-He reflected Archbishop John Onaiyekan’s sentiment in his words.
+Despite the Independent National Electoral Commission (INEC) having pronounced Tinubu the election’s victor, Sani emphasised in his tweet the need to wait for the final declaration from the presidential election tribunal.
+He expressed the sentiment of Archbishop John Onaiyekan in his comments.

-Sani’s tweet conveyed the anticipation surrounding the imminent announcement of the 2023 Nigerian presidential election results by the presidential election tribunal.
-He stressed that the time for this announcement had now arrived, echoing the sentiments of the respected Archbishop Onaiyekan.
+Sani’s tweet reflected the excitement surrounding the impending declaration of the results of the Nigerian presidential election in 2023 by the presidential election tribunal.
+He reiterated the words of the revered Archbishop Onaiyekan, saying that the moment for this statement has come.

-Highlighting the contentious nature of the election, Sani pointed out that other presidential candidates from various political parties had contested Tinubu’s declaration as the victor.
-As a result, they initiated legal proceedings to address their grievances.
-This legal process, conducted through the presidential election tribunal, would ultimately determine the true winner of the presidential election.
+Sani emphasised the divisiveness of the election by pointing out that other presidential contenders from different political parties have disputed Tinubu’s announcement as the winner.
+They therefore started legal actions to resolve their complaints as a result.
+The presidential election tribunal would oversee this legal procedure, which would finally identify the actual election’s victor.

-Sani concluded his tweet by mentioning the date of September 6, 2023, as the day when these results would be made public.
-He also advocated for a peace agreement among the presidential contenders before the tribunal’s judgment is rendered, emphasizing the importance of maintaining a peaceful and respectful electoral process.
+Sani closed his tweet by stating that these results would be made public on September 6, 2023.
+Along with urging a truce between the presidential candidates before the tribunal’s ruling, he emphasised the significance of preserving a cordial and polite election process.

-In summary, Shehu Sani’s tweet encapsulated the anticipation, legal challenges, and impending announcement of the 2023 presidential election results, while also highlighting the call for a peaceful resolution among the presidential candidates involved in the process.

 )